beeware/cpython-apple-source-deps/README.rst

 CPython Apple source dependencies
 =================================

-A meta-package for building the binary packages for iOS, tvOS and watchOS, and visionOS that a CPython build requires.
+A meta-package for building the binary packages for iOS, tvOS, watchOS, and visionOS that a CPython build requires.
 This includes:

 * BZip2